 - 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?

 - □ Pet Shop

-- ⊠ Rescue organisation or shelter
+- Rescue organisation or shelter

 - □ Unsure

-10. Who should be responsible for bearing the cost of that assessment?
+- 10. Who should be responsible for bearing the cost of that assessment?

 - ⊠ Pet Shop

-- \boxtimes Rescue organisation or shelter
+- Rescue organisation or shelter

 - □ Unsure

 - 11. Who should be responsible for carrying out the health and behaviour assessment?

 - ⊠ Veterinarian

 - ☑ Dog behaviouralist

 - ☑ Dog trainers

-- Other please specify: What training / accreditation will be mandatory?
+- ☑ Other please specify: How will they be accredited to do this work?

 - □ Unsure